 Brightline West is a proposed privately funded HSR passenger train that would connect Victorville, California, to Las Vegas, Nevada.
 The train is proposed as an alternative to automotive and airline travel between the two cities.
 A future extension to the line of approximately 45 miles could include a connection between Victorville and a future HSR station in Palmdale at the Palmdale TC.
 The FRA issued a Record of Decision for the Brightline West project in 2011 and performed a reevaluation in 2020 to address project changes introduced in 2019 and 2020 (FRA 2020).
-Brightline, the project proponent, anticipates beginning construction in 2021 (Brightline 2020).
+In July 2023, FRA approved an extension of the Brightline West project from Victor Valley to Rancho Cucamonga, in San Bernardino, California (FRA 2023).